AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 1. Click **[!UICONTROL Create Journey]**.
 1. Specify the name of your journey.
 1. Click **[!UICONTROL OK]** to save the journey.
-1. In the left rail under the **[!UICONTROL EVENTS]** section, search for the checkout event you previously created: `firstname_lastname_checkout` and drag and drop it on the canvas.
+1. In the left navigation under the **[!UICONTROL EVENTS]** section, search for the checkout event you previously created: `firstname_lastname_checkout` and drag and drop it on the canvas.

     >[!TIP]
     >